Thoriri/thorir-website/content/post/Temporal_convolutional_networks/index.md

 ---
 title: Temporal Convolutional Networks
-subtitle: A short introduction into how Temporal Convolutional Networks function
+subtitle: A short introduction to how Temporal Convolutional Networks function

 # Summary for listings and search engines
-summary: An introduction into dilated causal convolutions, and a look into how Temporal Convolutional Networks (TCN) function.
+summary: An introduction to dilated causal convolutions and a look into how Temporal Convolutional Networks (TCN) function.

 # Link this post with a project
 projects: []